 About your qualifying ratio

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
-Recurring debt includes payments on credit cards, car payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing costs and recurring debt.
+Recurring debt includes credit card payments, car loans, child support, etcetera.

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing